B-brane transport in anomalous (2,2) models and localization

 Another consistency check is to determine which $(h,\omega)\in U(1)\times\ZZ_m$ fix~$X_i$.
 Write $\omega=\exp(2\pi ia/m)$ and $h=\exp(-2\pi i b/d_{jk})$ with $a\in\ZZ$ by construction.
 The condition is that $au\equiv b \bmod{m}$.
 It is solved exactly by the $d_{jk}$ powers of $(h,\omega)=\bigl(\exp(-2\pi i/m),\exp(2\pi i u/d_{jk})\bigr)$.
 The residual gauge group is $\ZZ_{d_{jk}}$, and it is easy to check that it acts on $X_j$ and $X_k$ with charges $d_{(j+1)k}$ and~$1$.
-As expected from \autoref{ssec:localintersection} we find the orbifold~$\CC^2/\ZZ_{d_{jk}(d_{(j+1)k})}$.
+As expected from \eqref{localmodelintersection} we find the orbifold~$\CC^2/\ZZ_{d_{jk}(d_{(j+1)k})}$.
 Near the other pole $E_i\cap E_j$ we similarly find $\CC^2/\ZZ_{d_{ij}(d_{i(j-1)})}\simeq \CC^2/\ZZ_{d_{ij}(d_{(i+1)j})}$.
 The local model embeds as a complex orbifold into the full Higgs branch, and its image is the region in which no chiral vanishes except $X_i$, $X_j$, $X_k$.

 Does the local model approximate well the metric on the divisor~$E_j$ in the full Higgs branch?
 Not always.
-Integrating out chirals that are nonzero near~$E_j$ and removing gauge fields that their vev breaks is an approximation that is valid provided the chiral multiplets that we keep have vevs that are much less than those that we integrate out.
+Integrating out chirals that are nonzero near~$E_j$ and removing broken gauge fields is an approximation that is valid, provided that vevs of the remaining chiral multiplets are much less than those that we integrate out.
 However, the vev of $X_i$ near the intersection $E_j\cap E_k$ may be bigger than some other chiral multiplets~$X_\alpha$ for $j<\alpha<k$, especially when FI parameters are taken close to a wall that corresponds to blowing up~$E_\alpha$ (see right side of \autoref{fig:HJtoric} for instance).
 It may be interesting to make quantitative comparisons between the $U(1)$-invariant metrics on~$E_j$ for different models.
 When discussing the metric we will assume that the regime of FI parameters is such that all chirals other than $X_i$, $X_j$, $X_k$ have large vevs in the neighborhood of $E_j$ that we are considering.